 This week on our Friends on Friday guest blog post, my colleague and friend Jeanne Bliss writes about beloved companies.
-She shares how a company can become beloved and how it influences the customer.– Shep Hyken Beloved companies blend commerce with their humanity, they blend their personal lives with their business lives, and they make decisions that are […]
+She shares how a company can become beloved and how it influences the customer.– Shep Hyken A beloved company blends commerce with its humanity, they blend its personal lives with its business lives, and they make decisions that […]

 This week on our Friends on Friday guest blog post, my colleague and friend Jeanne Bliss writes about beloved companies.
 She shares how a company can become beloved and how it influences the customer.– Shep Hyken

-Beloved companies blend commerce with their humanity, they blend their personal lives with their business lives, and they make decisions that are congruent with honoring the person on the other end of the business transaction.
+A beloved company blends commerce with its humanity, they blend its personal lives with its business lives, and they make decisions that are congruent with honoring the person on the other end of the business transaction.

 Beloved companies know they are defined in the fleeting moments of customer interaction.
 (These are moments of truth for the beloved company.)